Get Capable Defense For Allegations Of Drug Crimes

 Federal and New York state laws make it a crime to knowingly possess illegal controlled substances and are aggressive and diligent about prosecuting drug offenses that include marijuana, methamphetamine, ecstasy, heroin, cocaine and others.
 That is why you need to understand the laws and the criminal processes that may be affecting you or a family member charged with a drug crime.

-In terms of Federal drug laws versus State drug laws, generally speaking, a majority of federal drug convictions have been prosecuted for trafficking while a majority of state drug convictions were made on charges of possession.
-Another difference between the federal and state drug laws lies in severity in regards to the sentencing.
-Generally speaking and largely determinate on the circumstances of the defendants situation, federal sentencing can be harsher and longer as there is no chance of parole in federal sentencing.
+In terms of federal drug laws versus state drug laws, generally speaking, a majority of federal drug convictions have been prosecuted for trafficking while a majority of state drug convictions were made on charges of possession.
+Another difference between the federal and state drug laws lies in severity in regard to the sentencing.
+Generally speaking and largely determinate on the circumstances of the defendant’s situation, federal sentencing can be harsher and longer as there is no chance of parole in federal sentencing.

 - The possession was unlawful.

 The possession of the controlled substance by the defendant can be physical (in the defendant’s pocket) or it can be “constructive” meaning the defendant had control over the place where the drug was found or control over the person who had the drugs.
 It is possible for the prosecution to prove that the defendant had constructive possession of the drug even if the defendant was not physically present when drugs were found by law enforcement (in a locker).

 Often enough drug charges start off as possession charges which then are added on to other offenses.
 For instance, if law enforcement discovers marijuana in a defendant’s house, the defendant can be charged with possession and charged with having cultivating equipment (if there was equipment on the premises used to make or cultivate the illegal drug).
 In addition, if the amount of the drug is large enough, the defendant can also be charged with distribution, manufacturing and trafficking of the illegal drug.